talsec/Free-RASP-Community/README.md

 * Reactions to attacks and detected security threats via an API
 * Alerts for critical incidents like app tampering and cloning
 * Simple download and install with clear source code snippets
-* Monthly security report via email indicating security status of devices and app integrity
+* Weekly security report via email indicating security status of devices and app integrity
 * Fullfills OWASP Code Tampering and Reverse Engineering measures

 # Cloud Services